keysun8/Diffusion_HW_Hindi/README.md

 ## Upcoming

-- **English handwriting generation** — extending the same style/content-decoupled diffusion pipeline to English text, alongside the existing Devanagari model.
+- **English handwriting generation** — Currently, the model is trained and released only for Hindi (Devanagari script).
+Over the next 1–2 weeks, I'll be releasing an English-language checkpoint trained on the same pipeline, along with updated weights and a demo on Hugging Face.

 ## Overview

-This project generates handwritten-style images of Devanagari text conditioned on **(a)** the text content and **(b)** a reference style image from a target writer.
-A style encoder splits a writer's handwriting into separate vertical and horizontal style representations, a content encoder renders the target text into a glyph-aware query, and a UNet-based latent diffusion model — conditioned on both through cross-attention — denoises a VAE latent that is decoded back into a full handwriting image.
+This project trains a Stable Diffusion–based latent diffusion model for style-conditioned Devanagari handwriting generation.
+Given a style reference image from any writer and an arbitrary input text, the model generates a new image of that text rendered in the same handwriting style — effectively letting the model "mimic" a person's handwriting on unseen content.
+A style encoder extracts writer-identity features from the reference image, a content encoder encodes the target text, and a UNet-based latent diffusion model conditioned on both denoises a VAE latent that is decoded into the final handwriting image.

 ## Motivation

-Most handwriting-generation research targets English or Chinese scripts.
-Devanagari is comparatively under-explored despite being far more structurally demanding: matras (vowel signs) attach above or below the baseline, consonant clusters form visually fused conjuncts, and correct rendering depends on proper glyph reordering and shaping rather than simple left-to-right character placement.
-This project adapts a DiffBrush-style content-decoupled diffusion approach — originally built for isolated words/Latin & Chinese scripts — to handle these Devanagari-specific challenges, while exploring writer-conditioned, style-controllable text-line generation as a step beyond static, uncontrollable generative demos like "This Person Does Not Exist."
+The motivation behind this project is twofold.
+First, the generated handwriting images can serve as a synthetic dataset — usable for downstream OCR training, where labeled handwriting data (especially in Hindi/Devanagari) is scarce and expensive to collect.
+Second, and more importantly, my primary goal was learning: understanding how style-content decoupled diffusion models work at a deep level.
+Alongside the core diffusion pipeline, I also experimented with a hybrid approach combining Autoregressive and Diffusion methods to compare generation quality and training dynamics.
+The same style-mimicking strategy is not limited to handwriting — it generalizes naturally to audio: given a reference audio sample of a person's voice and new text, a similar model could generate speech in that person's voice with the target content.
+The core learning here — decoupling "style/identity" from "content" and recombining them through diffusion — is the real takeaway of this project.

 ## Technical Aspect

-- **Framework:** Built entirely in PyTorch with a custom training loop (mixed-precision, gradient clipping, dual optimizers) — no high-level trainer abstraction.
+- **Framework:** The current implementation is built on a custom PyTorch training loop.
+I'm planning to migrate parts of the framework to improve modularity, training speed, and ease of experimentation — this includes revisiting the trainer abstraction and exploring more efficient sampling schedules going forward.
 - **Style Encoder:** A MobileNetV2 backbone feeds two parallel branches (`Ver_Style` / `Hor_Style`), each a stack of residual + self-attention blocks, producing full spatial vertical/horizontal style feature maps for conditioning, plus separately masked-and-pooled embeddings used only for metric learning.
 - **Content-decoupled style learning:** Column-wise and row-wise random masking (DiffBrush's core idea) is applied only inside the Proxy-NCA embedding heads — never on the maps that feed the diffusion conditioning — forcing the style embeddings to capture writer identity rather than the specific glyphs in the reference image.
 - **Content Encoder:** Renders input text to an image using a Devanagari TTF font (with RAQM shaping for correct matra/conjunct positioning), then encodes it through a MobileNetV2 backbone + learned positional embedding + self-attention stack into a content query `Q`.